-- 1. Traditional method-Submit a copy of the taxpayer's income tax return(s) for the appropriate income tax year to the assessor with the taxpayer STAR application by the application deadline each year. - 2.
+- 1. Traditional method-Submit a copy of the taxpayer's income tax return(s) for the appropriate income tax year to the assessor with the taxpayer's STAR application by the application deadline each year. - 2.
 STAR Income Verification Program-Supply the taxpayer's social security number(s) and authorize the New York State Department of Taxation and Finance to verify the taxpayer's income eligibility each year.
 If the taxpayer choose this option, the taxpayer does not need to submit an application and copy of the taxpayer's tax return(s) to the assessor every year.
-To choose this option, in the initial year the taxpayer must complete form.